root4loot/rescope/README.md

 ## Example

-rescope will __do its best__ to identify targets from the scopes you provide.
+rescope will try to identify targets identifiers from the scope(s) you provide.
 This enables you to quickly copy/paste the scope section from various places to a file and serve this directly to rescope without having to do much edits in prior.
 It doesn’t matter what comes before and after the target-identifiers, as long as they’re there.

 Consider the following scope having both **in-scope** and **out-of-scope** targets:
 ```